rainlanguage/base-node/README.md

 ```sh
 sudo ./snapshot.sh
 ```
-this downloads the latest pruned snapshot and unpacks it into specified directories and then starts the the node dcoker compose.
+this downloads the latest snapshot and unpacks it into specified directories and then starts the the node dcoker compose.

 for detaching from `tmux`: Ctrl + B, then D for reattaching to the tmux session: